boazbk/tcs/lec_08a_restricted_models.md

 > # {.definition title="Context Free Grammar" #defcfg}
 Let $\Sigma$ be some finite set.
 A _context free grammar (CFG) over $\Sigma$_ is a triple $(V,R,s)$ where $V$ is a set disjoint from $\Sigma$ of _variables_, $R$ is a set of _rules_, which are pairs $(v,z)$ (which we will write as $v \Rightarrow z$) where $v\in V$ and $z\in (\Sigma \cup V)^*$, and $s\in V$ is the starting rule.

-::: {.example title="Context free grammar for arithmetic expressions." #cfgarithmeticex}
+::: {.example title="Context free grammar for arithmetic expressions" #cfgarithmeticex}

 The example above of well-formed arithmetic expressions can be captured formally by the following context free grammar: